-- Financial control and reporting -the risk of financial failure, reputation loss, loss of earnings and/or value arising from the inappropriate recording, reporting and disclosure of financial information. - Data protection/Information Security the risk of financial or reputational loss that can result from failing to ensure confidentiality of information, failing to protect the integrity of information and/or, failing to secure and maintain availability of information. - Regulatory compliance the risk of having sanctions imposed on individuals or the firm including their 'license to operate' being withdrawn by a regulator, or having conditions applied (retrospectively or prospectively) that constrain the ability to properly meet its customers and stakeholders needs, and also adversely impact the economic value of the firm.
+- Financial control and reporting the risk of financial failure, reputation loss, loss of earnings and/or value arising from the inappropriate recording, reporting and disclosure of financial information. - Data protection/Information Security the risk of financial or reputational loss that can result from failing to ensure confidentiality of information, failing to protect the integrity of information and/or, failing to secure and maintain availability of information. - Regulatory compliance the risk of having sanctions imposed on individuals or the firm including their 'license to operate' being withdrawn by a regulator, or having conditions applied (retrospectively or prospectively) that constrain the ability to properly meet its customers and stakeholders needs, and adversely impact the economic value of the firm.
 This includes reductions in earnings and/or value through a combination of regulatory fines, operational costs to fix issues, and other financial or reputational losses.

-Where operational risk exposures have the potential to materially influence the level of operational capital held in respect of any current or new scenario, the Company operates a trigger process where this is considered on an ongoing basis as new management information becomes available through, for example, internal events, external events, changes to regulations; and changes to the risk profile of the business.
+Where operational risk exposures have the potential to materially influence the level of operational capital held in respect of any current or new scenario, the Company operates a trigger process where this is considered on an ongoing basis as new management information becomes available through, for example, internal events, external events, changes to regulations, and changes to the risk profile of the business.

 The Company uses a Partial Internal Model calculation for operational risk.
-This calculation is based on a detailed analysis of operational risks using a scenario-led approach in which the quantification for each risk is parameterised through workshops informed by expert opinion as well as internal and external data where appropriate and available.
+This calculation is based on a detailed analysis of operational risks using a scenarioled approach in which the quantification for each risk is parameterised through workshops informed by expert opinion as well as internal and external data where appropriate and available.
 The scenarios are designed to be extreme but plausible, and the likelihood of the event arising and the impact on the business are calibrated to determine a capital requirement for each.
-The correlations and interactions between different types of operational risks are assessed at separate workshops and an aggregation model is used to determine the overall operational risk capital requirement for the Company.
+The correlations and interactions between different types of operational risks are assessed separately and an aggregation model is used to determine the overall operational risk capital requirement for the Company.

-The capital held in respect of the Company's operational risk on the Partial Internal Model basis was €46m at 31 December 2022 and represented 9% of the Company's total undiversified SCR as shown in the table at the beginning of section C.
+The capital held in respect of the Company's operational risk on the Partial Internal Model basis was €48m at 31st December 2024 and represented 7% of the Company's total undiversified SCR as shown in the table at the beginning of section C.

-The risk capital requirement for operational risk is assessed using the same model that PGH and SLAL have developed for use in the harmonised Group for their Internal Model, which is calibrated to withstand a stress event to a 99.5% confidence level over a one-year period.
+The risk capital requirement for operational risk is assessed using the same frequency-severity based model that PGH has developed for use in the Group for their harmonised Internal Model, which is calibrated to withstand a stress event to a 99.5% confidence level over a one-year period.

-Compared to the Standard Formula approach used in previous years, which uses a simple factor-based calculation to determine the capital requirement, the Partial Internal Model assessment is more tailored to the operational risks the company is exposed to.
+Compared to the Standard Formula approach, which uses a simple factor-based calculation to determine the capital requirement, the Partial Internal Model assessment is more tailored to the operational risks the Company is exposed to.